jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

   Gini(D) = 1 - sum(frac**2 for frac in classes)
 ```
   Sum of the squares of the fraction of items in each class

+???

+  + D is a given partitioning of the data

 ---